Vendor vs Supplier: What’s the Difference?

 Updated:

 In discussions about roles and responsibilities within the supply chain, the terms supplier and vendor are frequently used interchangeably.
 Although both supply goods and services, they have unique characteristics that set them apart from each other.
-Understanding these differences is crucial when managing a business.
-This article will provide a comparison of supplier vs vendor, detailing their respective definitions and operational methods.
+Understanding the difference between vendors and suppliers is crucial when managing a business.
+This article will provide a comparison of vendor vs supplier, detailing their respective definitions and operational methods.

 A vendor is an individual or business entity that sells goods or services to customers, often on a smaller scale and directly to individual consumers.
 Vendors can operate online or through a physical storefront, and they may offer a broad range of products or specialize in specific categories.
 Unlike suppliers, who typically sell their products in bulk to other businesses, vendors often sell directly to the end-user, leveraging various marketing channels to reach customers.